 Create multi-profile hospital of at least 350 beds on the territory of Vaja-Pshavela ave. № 29 (partially transferred to Republican Hospital), merge medical services, which are in the three clinics (Lessors), carry out training of the staff, rehabilitation and refurbishment of the property, acquisition of new inventory and medical equipment under the conditions provided in the Lease Agreement including this Schedule;

-In a new hospital at least shall be maintained and developed all medical services that are carried out by the following clinics at the time of concluding the Agreement (see Schedule #2.1):
+In a new hospital at least shall be maintained and developed all medical services (including minimum capacity of beds and purpose of the said beds) that are carried out by the following clinics at the time of concluding the Agreement (see Schedule #2.1):

 LLC “Acad.
 Nikoloz Kipshidze Central University Clinic “